Master of Accounting (MAcc)

 The Master of Accounting Experience

-Loyola's Master of Accounting (MAcc) program is designed for recent accounting graduates who want relevant, high-quality coursework to accelerate their careers.
-Obtaining the CPA credential provides many career options in public, corporate, managerial, and government accounting, corporate finance, consulting, non-profit management, and law enforcement.
+Loyola's Master of Accounting (MAcc) program is designed for recent accounting graduates and early-career accounting professionals who want relevant, high-quality coursework to accelerate their careers.
+The CPA credential provides many career options in public, corporate, managerial, and government accounting, corporate finance, consulting, non-profit management, and law enforcement.
 The Loyola MAcc provides a clear path to both a master level credential and requisite credit hours to be a licensed CPA.

-Beginning summer 2020, MAcc students will have the option of customizing their program by tailoring electives to meet individual career goals.
-Visit our curriculum page for details on the General MAcc, Tax track, or Data Analytics track.
+MAcc students have the option of customizing their program by tailoring electives to meet individual career goals.
+Visit our curriculum page for details on the three track options: Financial Reporting, Tax, and Data Analytics.

-Loyola's accounting program is accredited by AACSB-International and is among the few accredited schools in the world that has a separate accreditation for accounting.
-Our programs continue to be ranked among the best in the nation for performance by the National Association of State Boards of Accountancy (NASBA).
+Loyola's Sellinger School of Business is accredited by AACSB-International and is among few in the world with a separate accreditation for accounting.
+Our programs continue to be ranked among the best in the nation by the National Association of State Boards of Accountancy (NASBA).
 Additional accolades include:

 - U.S. News & World Report's "2020 Best Graduate Schools" ranks Loyola's MAcc program as No. 20

-The 30 credit hours earned in the program, combined with an accounting undergraduate degree, meet the 150-hour education requirement for CPA licensure.
-MAcc students emerge ready to sit for the CPA exam and are well-positioned to enter the job market immediately after graduation.
-Many MAcc students graduate having already taken two sections of the exam.
+The 30 credit hours earned in the program, combined with an accounting undergraduate degree or equivalent coursework, meet the 150-hour education requirement for CPA licensure.
+MAcc students emerge ready to sit for the CPA exam and typically graduate with a job offer in hand.
+Many MAcc students graduate having already taken two or more sections of the exam.

 Important Licensure Information: